 Kabuli Chana requires overnight soaking or at least 6 to 7 hours.
 I normally rinse it at least 4 to 5 times and then soak.
 I never use Baking soda while pressure cooking it.
 It usually takes about 3 to 4 whistles to become tender.

 I also frequently use the Black Chana or the Kala Chana to make side dishes.
-Basically we love both Kabuli Chana and Kala Chana as it's good form of protein.
+Basically, we love both Kabuli Chana and Kala Chana as it's a good form of protein.

 To get the dark colour to the gravy: Many advice on adding tea bags while you boil the chana.
 I may have used it once.
 Mostly I always add amla, which is healthy and makes the gravy tangy and delicious.